zhoulw13/Classification-FDLayout/README.md

 ## Functions

 The T-SNE panel on the left is only build for reference.
 You can see why we force-directed layout instead of T-SNE there.
 The main part of the project that we want to show is the FD-layout in the middle.
+On the whole, T-SNE is not as flexible as fd-layout.
+It takes more time to iterate and unpredictable on the cordinate values changing step by step.
+We should say that TSNE is more suitable for visulizing static data instead of dynamic data changing while training.

 ### Run the training